 Washed processed Yirgacheffe is the taste of sunshine, botanical gardens, and happiness.
 This is from Yirgacheffe, but more famously, the Banko Gotiti Co-operative, which has made a name for itself as some of the most prized coffee coming out of Yirgacheffe.
 It's close to the Gedeb region which we highly anticipate the arrival of each year.
+These Grade 1, Special Preparation beans do not disappoint.

 Best when roasted light, I follow the same profile as a natural Ethiopia, although being a washed process coffee, this Yirg takes just a little more heat to keep up with that roasting curve and it cracks a couple of degrees later, so it needs to be a couple degrees hotter before you let it out.
 I barely take it past the first cracks though.
 Just after the first cracks come to a complete stop and you've slowed the roast way down, I turn the heat down to where the bean temp is just stalling out right around 400 degrees, and I'm done.
 There's no earthiness, and no defective tastes.
 However, if you want to roast this as more of a medium roast you totally can.
 Since it's a washed process coffee, you can take it as dark as you want.
 It holds its sweetness even though it will lose its complexity.